-SAT Writing and Language Test - Best Approach
+Approach to SAT Writing and Language Test Questions

 When taking the test itself, various tactical approaches can boost Writing and Language Test scores.
 Though some questions are more focused than others, students should always consider the context of the reading passage as a whole when selecting the best answer.
-The test deliberately includes many answer choices that are both plausible and incorrect, which often have the effect of tricking students who approach the questions in exceedingly narrow fashion.
+The test deliberately includes many answer choices that are both plausible and incorrect, which often have the effect of tricking students who approach the questions in an exceedingly narrow fashion.
 It is also recommended that students attempt to answer as many questions for each reading passage as possible before moving on to the next passage.
-Skipping from passage to passage can cloud student perceptions and cause frustration.
-Students should answer all questions, since there is no penalty for guessing on the 2016 SAT.
+Skipping from passage to passage can cloud student perceptions and cause frustration, not to mention confusion.
+Students should answer all questions, since there is no penalty for guessing on the 2023 SAT.
 Process of elimination can narrow down answer choices and increase the odds of correct answers.

 It is vital that students manage their testing time efficiently.
-Test-takers are given 35 minutes to complete 11 questions about each of the Writing and Language Test's four reading passages.
-This means that each passage should be completed in slightly less than 9 minutes, including both time to read the passage and answer the questions.
-Student preparation must develop the skills necessary for success within this timeframe.
-In this context, the ability to produce answers quickly is just as important as knowledge of writing.
+Test-takers are given 35 minutes to complete 44 questions, which breaks down to 11 multiple-choice questions for each of the four reading passages.
+This means that each passage should be completed in slightly less than 9 minutes, including both the time needed to read the passage, as well as to answer the questions.
+Student preparation must include developing the skills necessary for success within this timeframe.
+In this context, a student’s ability to produce answers quickly is just as important as their knowledge of writing.

 Examples of Passages on the SAT Writing and Language Test